brian6484/CSKnowledge/Backend/JPA/JavaIdentityAndEquality.md

 ### Internal logic of equals()
 All java classes inherit equals() method of Object.
 This equals() method by Object class uses object identity (==) whether 2 ref. refer to same in-memory instance on the Java heap.
-So this method has to be overriden to truely compare the object *equality*.
+So this equals() method has to be overriden to truely compare the object *equality*.
+But not just equals(). hasCode() also has to be overwritten with equals() because if 2 instances are equal, they should have same hashcode.

 ## Database identity (same pk value)
 Persistence instance is an in-memory representation of a row/rows of a db table.
 They are the same if they share the same